-Unit 2: Mental illness. and its Manifestations Unit 3: Nursing Skills Specific to Mental Health Unit 4: Common Mental Disorders in Namibia Unit 5: Legal Aspects Regarding Mental Illness Unit 6: Group work as a tool in Mental Health year mark.
+Unit 2: Mental illness. and its Manifestations

+- Unit 3: Nursing Skills Specific to Mental Health - Unit 4: Common Mental Disorders in Namibia - Unit 5: Legal Aspects Regarding Mental Illness - Unit 6: Group work as a tool in Mental Health - Unit 7: Taking Care of Families in Mental Health Nursing - Unit 8: Community base Mental Health Cognitive, psychometric and affective skills regarding assessment, nursing mental ill person, counselling and therapeutic activities.
+A total of six tests will be written throughout the academic year.
+The six tests will give the aggregate for the year mark.
 The minimum average to enter the examination is 40% theory and 50% practical components.